Enhancing CX with edge computing | Robert Linsdell | Engati CX

 What is edge computing?
 What advantages does it bring?
 How is it going to affect the decision-making process of businesses?

-Age computing, to some people, they often say that is not new because we've actually had edge around for a long time.
+Edge computing, to some people, is often considered as "not new" because we've actually had edge around for a long time.
 But, as most people in the technology world know, over the last 10 years, especially we've had a cloud and everybody talks ‘Cloud, cloud, cloud.’

 So that's what we determine is the difference between edge and cloud.